-6 Again, note how the three lines in the paragraph are pushed apart by the unchanged depth and new height of the
+$^{^{6}}$ Again, note how the three lines in the paragraph are pushed apart by the unchanged depth and new height of the box.

-7 The same idea is used for \raise/\lower.
+$^{^7}$ The same idea is used for \raise/\lower.

-$^{^8}$ Here, we set \hsize to a smaller value to attempt to demonstrate the effect without breaking the layouting of this very document too much.
+$^{^8}$ Here, we've set \hsize to a smaller value to attempt to demonstrate the effect without breaking the layout of this article too much.

-Approximating this behaviour (in the absence of dedicated macro support) matters, for example to accomodate \begin{minipage}s, tcolorbox and similar packages.
-This is also one instance where T_FX is significantly more flexible than HTML/CSS: \hangindent and \parshape do not have CSS equivalents.
-While in principle in might be possible to "emulate" them using empty nodes with float attributes, we currently ignore them and proceed as if the whole paragraph were typeset according to the rules applying to the last line; e.g. the last entry in the \parshape list.
+accommodate {minipage}s, tcolorbox and similar packages.
+This is also one case where TEX is significantly more flexible than HTML/CSS: \hangindent and \parshape do not have CSS equivalents.
+While in principle it might be possible to "emulate" them using empty nodes with float attributes, we currently ignore them and proceed as if the whole paragraph were typeset according to the rules applying to the last line; e.g. the last entry in the \parshape list.

-The relevant parameters can subsequently be condensed into three attributes, in the simplest case computed thusly: 1. the actual width of the text (\hspace-(\leftskip+\rightskip)), and 2. left and right margins (\leftskip and \rightskip), which we translate to the CSS attributes min-width, margin-left and margin-right, respectively.
+The relevant parameters can subsequently be condensed into three attributes, in the simplest case computed thusly: 1) the actual width of the text (\hspace-(\leftskip+\rightskip)), and 2) left and right margins (\leftskip and \rightskip), which we translate to the CSS attributes min-width, margin-left and margin-right, respectively.

-Notably, to accomodate macros that make use of computed dimensions of various boxes, we need to approximate T_EX's line breaking algorithm to make sure that the computed heights of paragraphs are reasonably accurate.
+Notably, to accommodate macros that make use of computed dimensions of various boxes, we need to approximate T_EX's line breaking algorithm to make sure that the computed heights of paragraphs are reasonably accurate.